demisto/content/Packs/GuardiCore/Integrations/GuardiCoreV2/README.md

 ## Breaking changes from the previous version of this integration - GuardiCore v2
-This is a new version, old version is deprecated by GuardiCore.
+This is a new version, old version of the API is deprecated (by GuardiCore).

 ## Additional Considerations for this version